yanli2017/pai/README_draft.md

 ## Setup
 #### 1 Prerequisite
 We assume that the whole cluster has already been configured by the system maintainer to meet the following requirements:
 - Recommend Ubuntu 16.04 LTS.
-(CentOS and other linux system is not support at this time)
+(CentOS and other linux system is not support at this time).
 - Assign each server static IP address.
 - Server can access the external network.
 Have access to a Docker registry service (e.g., Docker hub) to store the Docker images for the services to be deployed.
 - All machines' SSH service is enabled, share the same username / password and have sudo privilege.